To print this document, click here.

 - Include any concerns, large and small.
 Leave 3-4 empty lines between each item, where you will answer the following questionsfor yourself:

 - What is important about this (from your point of view)?

 - What do you want the other person to understand about this (from your point of view)?

-- What are your concerns or worries about this?
+- What are your concerns about this?

 - Making this list and answering these questions can be useful:

 - It can help you clarify what’s important to you and why.

 - In mediation, it is helpful to start by focusing on what’s important to you – not the final decision you think you want.
 Answering these questions will help you do that.

 - If you tell the other party your answers to these questions, it is easier for them to listen to you than if you say “I want this because you are … (so irresponsible, such a jerk, etc.